Review: Tales From the Hood 3 (2020)

 The third segment “Operatic” is about Chela (Savannah Basley, Wynonna Earp) an aspiring pop singer.
 Her manager Park (Jaime M. Callica) gets her a job taking care of Marie Benoit (Lynn Whitfield, Blood Lines, The Josephine Baker Story) an opera singer whose career was ended by outrage over a black singer being allowed to perform the lead in Carmen.
-When Park suggests killing Marie for her money it becomes a case of who’s double-crossing who, with a dose of black magic added for good measure.
+When Park suggests killing Marie for her money, it becomes a case of who is double-crossing who, with a dose of black magic added for good measure.

 This is another decent, if familiar story, one I think I’ve seen on a television anthology.
 It’s nicely done, but you’ll figure the ending out well before it happens.

-My favourite segment, Dope Kicks mixes morality and gore nicely as Percy gets what’s coming to him.
+My favourite segment, Dope Kicks, mixes morality and gore nicely as Percy gets what’s coming to him.
 It’s too bad the rest of the segments weren’t this well written.

 Then it’s back to the wraparound for a suitably grim, if not gory enough, conclusion to Tales from the Hood 3.

-Tales From the Hood 3 has better production values than the previous installment.
+Tales From the Hood 3 has better production values than the previous instalment.
 But the stories themselves are, for the most part, bland.
 I can’t see people hating this like they did the second one, but I don’t see anyone really loving it either.
 It’s watchable, but that’s about it.